top of page

 Education, Health and Care Plan (EHCP)

-A legal plan in England for young people with additional needs, outlining education, health, and care support.
+A legal plan in England for young people with additional needs that outlines support in education, health, and social care settings.

-Lack of early access to a full language (spoken or signed), affecting communication development.
+Lack of early access to a full signed or spoken language, affecting communication development.

 Language Deprivation